syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 {% endhighlight  %}

-8. The simple SfSchedule control will be created as shown in the figure below.
+8.The simple SfSchedule control will be created as shown in the figure below.

 ![C:/Users/jeyasri/Pictures/Schedule/Default.png](Getting-Started_images/Getting-Started_img8.png)